swordfatih/CNRoom/README.md

 `Room::connect(path)` | Set the base directory of all drawers.
 Current path by default so optional.
 `Room::open(file, function)` | Open a drawer and call an operation function.
 `Room::destroy(file)` | Delete a drawer.
+`Room::quick_key(file, name)` | Helper function, short way to retrieve a key from a drawer.
+`Room::quick_value(file, name, index)` | Helper function, short way to retrieve a value of a key from a drawer.